Mend A Friend

 and all the dogs and cats just like her that need extra care.

-Support our Champ
+Support Our Fighter, Champ

 On Wednesday, January 29, 2014, a pit bull puppy and two adult pit bulls were seized by police and brought to the SPCA of Westchester.
 It was suspected that the dogs had been abandoned in an apartment, living in filth and squalor.